ess-dmsc/forwarder/README.md

 The schema takes two parameters: the type of configuration change (UpdateType) and the corresponding streams.

-A stream contains the name of the PV to be forwarded, the EPICS protocol for reading the PV, the Kafka topic to write to and the FlatBuffers schema to encode the PV value with.

 There are three choices for the UpdateType of the configuration message:
  * ADD - add the specified streams to the existing set of streams
  * REMOVE - remove the specified streams from the set of streams
  * REMOVEALL - remove all streams

+A stream contains:
+ * The name of the PV to be forwarded.
+ * The EPICS protocol for reading the PV.
+ * The Kafka topic to write to.
+ * The FlatBuffers schema to encode the PV value with.
+See the supported schemas [here](forwarder/update_handlers/schema_serialiser_factory.py#L24).
+   * Note that additional messages with different schemas may be configured by the forwarder automatically.
+In particular, every PV will also generate `ep01` messages, and PVs configured for `f144` will forward alarm information as `al00` messages.

 Note that when removing (using REMOVE) configured streams, not all fields in the `Stream` table of the schema need to be populated.
 Missing or empty strings in the channel name, output topic and schema fields match all stream configurations.